-The journey to Rio for the 2016 Olympic Games is a winding one for top athletes — and a familiar path to anybody who has launched a business.
+The journey to PyeongChang for the 2018 Olympic Games is a winding one for top athletes — and a familiar path to anybody who has launched a business.
 Rigorous training, long hours and lots of sacrifices all are in the mix as athletes devote their lives to achieving Olympic gold.
 Once their competitive athletic years are over (and sometimes even before), some Olympians move on to achieve another kind of success.
 As entrepreneurs, these former athletes build successful companies by drawing on the lessons they learned from years of devotion to their sports.

 Want the startup equivalent of Olympic gold?
 Follow these four lessons from Olympic athletes:

 Achieving a spot on the podium and launching a successful business both take long, grueling hours of commitment.

 In fact, after 20 years of Olympic training and five years as a business owner, Steve Mesler writes that entrepreneurship is “just as challenging, scary, exciting and rewarding as going for the gold on a daily basis.”
 He should know.
 Mesler is co-founder of the nonprofit education organization Classroom Champions, which pairs athlete mentors with teachers and students, and a three-time U.S. Olympian, who won gold in 2010 in the four-man bobsled.